Louisiana Tech University College of Engineering and Science: ASCE Concrete Canoe

-ASCE Steel Bridge
+ASCE/AISC Steel Bridge

-The Louisiana Tech chapter of the American Society of Civil Engineers (ASCE) competes in the Deep South Regional Conference's Steel Bridge Competition every year.
+The Louisiana Tech chapter of the American Society of Civil Engineers (ASCE) and AISC competes in the Gulf Coast Regional Conference's Steel Bridge Competition every year.
 Known as "the America's Cup of Civil Engineering," the Steel Bridge Competition requires the students to apply lessons and information learned in the classroom toward designing and constructing a steel bridge while developing time management, leadership, and dedication skills.
-The Louisiana Tech ASCE chapter won the Deep South Regional Conference competition seven times in the school's history and six times in the last eight years (1998, 2008, 2010, 2011, 2012, 2014, and 2015).
-The members of the Deep South Conference are ASCE chapters from universities in Arkansas, Louisiana, Mississippi, and Tennessee.
+The Louisiana Tech ASCE/AISC chapter won the Regional Conference competition eight times in the school's history (1993, 1994, 1995, 1996, 1997, 1998, 2011, and 2017).
+The members of the former Deep South Conference were ASCE chapters from universities in Arkansas, Louisiana, Mississippi, and Tennessee.
+Since 2020, Louisiana Tech now competes in the Gulf Coast Regional Conference made up of ASCE chapters from universities in Alabama, Louisiana, and Mississippi.
+In 2024, Louisiana Tech University will host the National Steel Bridge Competition, with the bridge builds being held at the Ruston Sports Complex.